gabrielmcg/synergy-netlify/playbooks/optional-playbooks.md

 The playbooks for deploying optional components are described in the following sections:

-- Playbooks for adding Windows workers
+- Deploying Windows VM workers
+- Deploying bare metal workers
-- Playbooks for installing Sysdig on Kubernetes
+- Deploying Sysdig on Kubernetes
-- Playbooks for installing Sysdig on Docker swarm
+- Deploying Sysdig on Docker swarm
-- Playbooks for installing Splunk on Docker swarm
+- Deploying Splunk on Docker swarm
-- Playbooks for deploying Prometheus and Grafana on Kubernetes
+- Deploying Prometheus and Grafana on Kubernetes
-- Playbooks for deploying Prometheus and Grafana on Docker swarm
+- Deploying Prometheus and Grafana on Docker swarm